Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Introduction

-In forthcoming work with Matthew Chen \cite{cz}, we build on the odd primary method in this paper and Drummond-Cole-Knudsen's computation of the rational homology of the unordered configurations space $B_k(\Sigma_g;\mathbb{S})$ to identify the higher differentials in Knudsen's spectral sequence for $H_*(B_k(\Sigma_g;\mathbb{S});\Fp)$.
-As a result, we show that the integral homology of $B_k(\Sigma_g;\mathbb{S})$ is $p$-power torsion-free for $p\geq 3$, $k\leq p$ and $g\geq 1$.
+In follow-up work with Matthew Chen \cite{cz}, we build on the odd primary method in this paper and Drummond-Cole-Knudsen's computation of the rational homology of the unordered configurations space $B_k(\Sigma_g;\mathbb{S})$ \cite{dck} to identify the higher differentials in the Knudsen spectral sequence for $H_*(B_k(\Sigma_g;\mathbb{S});\Fp)$.
+As a result, we show that for $p\geq 3$, the integral homology of $B_k(M;\mathbb{S})$ has no $p$-power torsion for $M$ a closed torus or a punctured genus $g\geq 1$ surface when $k\leq p$.
+In particular, the latter case serves as a simpler proof of \cite[Theorem 1.10]{bhk}.